Internships in Estonia

 City: Tartu, Estonia

-Internship Dates: June 16 –August 8, 2025
+Internship Dates: June 15 –August 7, 2026

 About the Organization: The Johan Skytte Institute of Political Studies at the University of Tartu combines top-level scholarly research with a dynamic, international learning environment at all three levels of higher education.
 Research conducted at the Johan Skytte Institute of Political Studies encompasses the main subfields of political science (comparative politics, international relations and political theory), as well as area studies (Baltic, Russian, East European and EU politics) and, more recently, research on the usage and impact of information and communication technologies.
 We offer the following ‘tracks’ for the internship (which can also be combined, depending on the interests and competences of the intern) :

-1) The Centre for Eurasian and Russian Studies (CEURUS) is offering an internship opportunity for students interested in the history, politics, and contemporary societies of Eastern Europe, Russia, and Northern Eurasia.
+- The Centre for Eurasian and Russian Studies (CEURUS) is offering an internship opportunity for students interested in the history, politics, and contemporary societies of Eastern Europe, Russia, and Northern Eurasia.
 Interns will have the opportunity to work on various projects based at the centre, including the European Research Council project EMPSOLID ("Empire of Solidarities: A Connected History of Private Charity across a Decentred Romanov Empire, 1855–1914").
 Tasks may involve research assistance, conducting archival research at the Estonian National Archives in Tartu (knowledge of Russian, German, or Estonian is required), data collection, literature reviews, and assisting with event organisation for academic workshops and seminars.

-2) The University of Tartu Ukraine Centre (UTUC) seeks assistance with implementing a range of projects (see list of ongoing projects at the UTUC website).
-Possible tasks include research assistance, event organization, communication and dissemination tasks, and reporting.
+- The University of Tartu Ukraine Centre (UTUC) is offering an internship opportunity for students interested in the Ukraine studies, particularly, but not limited to the areas of contemporary politics and society, countering disinformation, digital governance and democracy.
+Prospective interns will be able to assist with implementing a range of projects (see list of ongoing projects at the UTUC website).
+Possible tasks include research assistance, event organization, communication and dissemination tasks.

-3) Jean Monnet Centre of Excellence “Rejuvenating democracy in the EU” (REPAIR) offers an internship opportunity for students interested in the European Union and European politics.
-Possible tasks include research assistance, help with event organization and planning, writing grant proposals, reporting, dissemination and communication activities.
+- European Union studies and European politics.
+Possible tasks include research assistance, help with writing grant proposals, reporting, dissemination and communication activities.

 Number of Opening(s): 2